 Again, it is enabled and made easy with the right technology platforms.
 Online communities, chat tools and text reminders are just part of the solution.
 They help students succeed and reinforce their belonging and attachment to their institution.

 For a generation of digital natives, face-to-face learning remains highly valued.

-Online classrooms, augmented reality learning and artificial intelligence are all only just beginning to show their worth in the higher education sector.
+Online classrooms, augmented reality learning and artificial intelligence are just beginning to show their worth in the higher education sector.
 Universities that embrace these newer technologies have the potential to transform the student experience.